lien-nguyen/automate-dev-setup/README.md

 # automate-dev-setup

+---
+**License & Attribution**

+This repository is licensed under the MIT License.
+While some installation commands are collected or adapted from official documentation and third-party sources, the automation, integration, and logic that make these tools work together are my own contributions.
+Original authorship is credited where possible; see script headers and comments for references.
+If you are an original author and wish to be credited or have your code removed, please open an issue or pull request.

+---

 Scripts to quickly set up a development environment directly on Ubuntu or WSL.

 > ⚠️ **Note:** The Dockerfile is primarily for my own testing of the installation scripts on a WSL machine.
 The scripts themselves are intended to be run natively on Ubuntu or WSL for actual development use.
 If you only want to test the scripts, see below.